iam-peekay/personal-website/content/posts/2016-05-13_What-Happened-After-I-Left-the-Best-Job-in-the-World-to-Become-an-Engineer--ee06caca7db2.md

 ---
+template: post
-title: "What Happened After I Left the Best Job in the World to Become an Engineer?"
+title: What Happened After I Left the Best Job in the World to Become an Engineer?
+slug: >-
+  /posts/what-happened-after-i-left-the-best-job-in-the-world-to-become-an-engineer/
+draft: false
 date: 2016-05-13T15:40:53.486Z
-template: "post"
-draft: false
-slug: "/posts/what-happened-after-i-left-the-best-job-in-the-world-to-become-an-engineer/"
-category: ""
-tags: [Programming,Coding,Life Lessons]
+description: >-
-description: "Behind every successful career is a dream that got left behind.
+  Behind every successful career is a dream that got left behind.
 For me, that dream was software engineering.
-It’s been almost a year since I walked away from an amazing job at Andreessen Horowitz to…"
+It’s been almost a year since I walked away from an amazing job at Andreessen Horowitz to…
+category: Life
+tags:
+  - Programming
+  - Coding
+  - Life Lessons
 ---

 ### What Happened After I Left the Best Job in the World to Become an Engineer?